- For women

 The most successful way to treat PCOS is by living a healthy life.
 The healthier you are, the better your chances of conceiving and having a healthy baby.

-Most women with PCOS are able to conceive, however they may take a little longer to fall pregnant.
+Most women with PCOS are able to conceive, however they may take a little longer to become pregnant.
 The way you eat, exercise and generally stay healthy is the best way to reduce your symptoms.

 Doing regular exercise greatly helps women with PCOS in many ways, such as improving mood and in preventing weight gain, diabetes and heart disease.
 Even a few kilos can make a very big difference to your fertility by regulating your periods and increasing ovulation (produce an egg which is ready to become fertilised).